indu-sen/Portfolio-Projects/SQL/Walmart's Sales/README.md

 This dataset contains anonymized sales transactions from three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.

-Below is a data dictionary that provides details aobout the database and the data within it.
+Below is a data dictionary that provides details about the database and the data within it.
 The data contains 17 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |